Marketo Email Program Templates Guide

 - Single body copy email w/ CTA button, no banner

-- Two body copy email with text below the CTA button + banner image
+- Two body copy emails with text below the CTA button + banner image

 - Multi-section newsletter w/ images and CTA buttons

-For most companies, the most used email is the standard marketing email—an email with a single body copy section, a banner image, and a single CTA button.
+For most companies, the most used email is the standard marketing email—an email with a banner image, a single body copy section, and one or two CTA buttons.

-The elements within the standard marketing email are pretty straightforward, so there won’t be a lot of program tokens needed.
-However, before we start tokenizing these elements, we need to discuss Marketo program types for email.
+The elements within the standard marketing email are straightforward, so many program tokens won’t be needed.
+However, before we start tokenizing these elements, we must discuss Marketo program types for email.

 Tokenizing Your Marketo Email Program Templates

 Once you’ve defined the structure of your email, the tokens will be the same regardless of the Marketo Program type you’ll be building with.
-In this post, we’re talking about building a single body copy email with CTA button and banner image.
+In this post, we’re talking about building a single-body copy email with a CTA button and banner image.

 Here’s a look at the tokens you’ll need for this email:

-The token names should be clearly organized and almost so self-explanatory that their location and the information they represent are as clear to you as it is to your Marketing Managers.
+The token names should be organized and descriptive so that their location and the information they represent are as apparent to you as your Marketing Managers.

-Once you have your token framework in place, you’re ready to streamline the email request process for your Marketing Managers.
+Once you have your token framework in place, you can streamline the email request process for your Marketing Managers.

 You’ll be using your email program templates a lot.
-Since you send so many emails, it’s easy to get in the habit of making tweaks to programs by just cloning your last send, rather than translating the changes back to your template.
+Since you send so many emails, it’s easy to tweak programs by cloning your last send rather than translating the changes back to your template.
 Avoid this mistake.
 It will clutter your instance with outdated templates and create confusion for other users in your instance.
 Keep the number of templates to as few as necessary, and keep them updated.

-Also, be sure you download a copy of The Marketo Expert’s Guide to Advanced Program Templates.
+Also, download a copy of The Marketo Expert’s Guide to Advanced Program Templates.
 It will walk you through how to set up each of the fundamental Marketo program templates.